 Dr. Buttell has extensive experience in providing social work intervention services to clients in community-based correction programs and in evaluating the effectiveness of these social work interventions.
 He teaches courses in clinical practice, HBSE, and research methods.
 Buttell's latest research interests focus on improving family functioning through the elimination of domestic violence and his primary research interest is on improving the effectiveness of batterer intervention programs.

-Rebecca A. Chaisson, Assistant Professor; LCSW, MSW, Ph.D.
-Tulane University School of Social Work.
+Dr. Reggie Ferreira, Assistant Professor; Ph.D., University of Louisville, Kent School of Social Work.

-Charles R. Figley, Professor, Paul Henry Kurzweg Distinguished Chair; Director, Tulane Traumatology Institute; Ph.D., Pennsylvania State University.
+Charles R. Figley, Associate Dean for Research, Professor & Paul Henry Kurzweg Distinguished Chair in Disaster Mental Health; Director, Tulane Traumatology Institute; Ph.D., Pennsylvania State University.

 Dr. Figley came to Tulane from Florida State University in July 2008.
-At FSU he was a full professor in the College of Social Work.
-He reached full professor status in 1983 at Purdue University, moved to FSU in 1989 and became director of the oldest Interdivisional Ph.D.
-Program in Marriage and Family (established in 1950).
+At FSU, he was a full professor in the College of Social Work and Director of the PhD Program in Marriage and Family, the oldest program of its kind.
 While there, Dr. Figley established the FSU Traumatology Institute in 1998 to focus on traumatic stress resilience.
 In 2000, the Institute was recognized as the best program of its kind by the University Continuing Education Association.

 Heather Gillis, Clinical Assistant Professor, Director of Field Education and Coordinator of TSSW's Community Service/Federal Work Study Program; Ph.D., Tulane School of Social Work; MSSW, University of Tennessee.

-Since 1999, Professor Gillis has focused her teaching efforts on field education, methods of practice, learning and research for practice, and preparing students to complete the professional project.
-Professor Gillis is a licensed clinical social worker and a board-approved clinical supervisor who has worked in direct practice for more than 20 years.
+Since 1999, Dr. Gillis has focused her teaching efforts on field education, methods of practice, learning and research for practice, and preparing students to complete the professional project.
+Dr. Gillis is a licensed clinical social worker and a board-approved clinical supervisor who has worked in direct practice for more than 20 years.

 Laura Haas, Clinical Associate Professor; Ph.D., Tulane University; MBA, Georgia State University.